The Jan 2011 version of this introduction per wordle.

 The Dec 2009 version of this introduction per wordle.

-I am the head/VP of engineering at Turn, managing big data infrastructure and applications, applied science, applied science infrastructure, runtime distributed systems, front-end presentation and application development, middleware, APIs, quality engineering, site reliability engineering, technical solutions engineering, technical operations, and the program management office.
+I am the SVP of engineering at Turn, managing all of engineering and operations for Turn.
+My team is responsible for big data infrastructure and applications, applied science, applied science infrastructure, runtime distributed systems, front-end presentation and application development, middleware, APIs, quality engineering, site reliability engineering, technical solutions engineering, technical operations, IT, and the program management office.

 Before Turn, I worked on two startups as a cofounder and developer: kolayhizmet and dreamoid.

 Between 2009 and 2011, I was a director of engineering at EBay.
 I was managing the search and discovery team responsible for search, item and product views, internal and external services and APIs, reviews and guides, and search engine optimization (SEO).
 Before the this role, I ended up managing multiple areas and teams within a single year: For the first eight months, I managed the verticals team.
 We launched multiple releases of fashion, fashion vault, daily deals, and motors and parts verticals.
 We also made an innovative proposal on social shopping.
 For the next four months, I managed the applied search team responsible for query processing, image processing, and recommendation systems (internally known as merchandising).
 In a very short time, we revamped all three areas, proposed effective roadmaps, and released versions of query rewriting and spell checking solutions as well as item similarity by image and metadata.
 We also made considerable progress on solving the recommendation problem with multiple solutions.